 Welcome

-Founded by the Bishops’ Conference of Belgium in 1967, the commission aims to promote the contacts of the Catholic Church with the other Christian Churches and religious communities, as well as to develop ecumenical pastoralism in our country.
+Founded by the Bishops’ Conference of Belgium in 1967, the Catholic National Commission for Ecumenism aims to promote the contacts of the Catholic Church with the other Christian Churches and religious communities, as well as to develop ecumenical pastoralism in our country.
 It is composed of the presidents of the diocesan commissions and those in charge of the national subcommissions.

 Bishop-Referee: Bishop Johan Bonny, Bishop of Antwerp